anaskhalil123/Store-App/README.md

 # Store-App
-Store app made for IOS using Swift programming language
+Store app views products, cart, and using login from https://fakestoreapi.com/docs API data. using Swift programming language for ios devices.